miumigy/rtco2/README.md

 ---

-## Author & Acknowledgements
+## Acknowledgements
-- Questions or suggestions?
-Feel free to open an issue or contact the author via GitHub.
 - Huge thanks to OpenStreetMap contributors and the maintainers of OSRM, Turf.js, and the open data sets that make this tool possible.
 - The GLEC Framework is © Smart Freight Centre and used here under its open guidance.

+---

+## Contact to Author
+Questions or suggestions?
+Feel free to open an issue or contact the author via GitHub.